 What do I do when I develop possible Covid-19 symptoms?

-In case you develop symptoms that could be related to coronavirus, you need to get a free test to check whether you have the virus.
+If you develop symptoms related to coronavirus, you need to get a free test to check whether you have the virus.
 Call 0800-1202 (or +31 850 659 063 if you're calling with a foreign phone number) to apply and make an appointment.
 You can also go here for more information.

 Medical assistance for students at UvA

 For medical assistance, the usual practice in the Netherlands is to have an initial consultation with a general practitioner.
-This practitioner can then refer you to a specialist in hospital.
-As a student in Amsterdam you can also contact the General Practitioners Practice UvA We kindly ask you not to visit the practice, but to make a call instead.
+This practitioner can then refer you to a specialist in a hospital.
+As a student in Amsterdam, you can also contact the General Practitioners Practice UvA.
+We kindly ask you not to visit the practice but to make a call instead.

 When in acute need of medical assistance

-If you have severe symptoms, or if you belong to an at-risk group, please contact a general practitioner.
+If you have severe symptoms or belong to an at-risk group, please contact a general practitioner.
 In case of a life-threatening situation, always call 112.

 Information on Corona by the Dutch government